Get Management API Access Tokens for Single-Page Applications

 Use Management API token to call Management API from a SPA

-You can retrieve a Management API Token from a SPA and use the token to call the Management API to retrieve the full user profile of the currently logged-in user.
+You can retrieve a Management API Token from a SPA (using the Management API’s audience to generate it) and use the token to call the Management API to retrieve the full user profile of the currently logged-in user.

 Authenticate the user by redirecting them to the Authorization endpoint, which is where users are directed upon login or sign-up.